Compiled and Written By CyberDegrees.org Staff

-As we mentioned, there’s no “standard template” for an online master's in IT or information management.
-Universities tend to split the program into required courses and concentrations/electives, but you’ll also find a few online MSIT degrees that have no electives whatsoever.
-Many programs will include a capstone project, thesis, or the equivalent; some will give you the option to pursue an internship for credit.
+There's no standard template for an online master's in IT or information management.
+Universities tend to split these programs into required courses, concentrations, and electives, but a few online MSIT degrees offer no electives whatsoever.
+Many programs include a capstone project, thesis, or the equivalent; some offer the option to pursue an internship for credit.

-Take a good hard look at the curriculum section in our rankings.
-This will give you the chance to:
+Take a look at the curriculum section in our rankings to better understand:

-- Required Courses: Decide whether the IT foundation courses suit your level of expertise—you don't want to be stuck going over elementary principles.
+- Required Courses: Decide whether the IT foundation courses suit your level of expertise, as you don't want to be stuck revisiting elementary principles.
 Ask to monitor an online course.
-Talk to the program coordinator about your skill sets.
-And don't be afraid to contact alumni about their course experience.
+Talk to the program coordinator about your skill sets, and don't be afraid to contact alumni about their course experience.

-- Electives & Concentrations: Choose a concentration and/or electives that closely match your career goals.
-Cyber security is always a popular category in online MSIT programs, but there are plenty of other concentrations & tracks in our list (e.g. game development, business intelligence, project management, software design, IT infrastructures, etc.).
+- Electives and Concentrations: Choose a concentration and/or electives that closely match your career goals.
+Cybersecurity is always a popular category in online MSIT programs, but there are plenty of other concentrations and tracks on our list (e.g. game development, business intelligence, project management, software design, IT infrastructures, etc.).

-- Interdisciplinary Options: Find out if any courses are taught by faculty from other departments or adjunct faculty with real-world jobs.
-A strong interdisciplinary program can provide you with all kinds of marketable skills (e.g. psychological understanding of user experience) and helpful business contacts.
+Interdisciplinary Options: Find out if any courses are taught by faculty from other departments or adjunct faculty with real-world jobs.
+A strong interdisciplinary program provides learners with all kinds of marketable skills (e.g. psychological understanding of user experience) and helpful business contacts.

 How Much Does a Master’s in Information Technology Cost?

 - Public vs. Private University: Generally speaking, private universities charge more than public universities.
-On the other hand, private universities may also have superb scholarships and corporate sponsorship deals that bring your costs way down.
-Start a budget spreadsheet!
+On the other hand, private universities may offer superb scholarships and corporate sponsorship deals to bring costs down.

-- In-State vs. Out-of-State: At some public universities, in-state residents pay considerably less than out-of-state residents (e.g. 1/2 the tuition rate).
-Other public universities charge a flat tuition rate for online graduate degrees, regardless of residency.
+- In-State vs. Out-of-State: At some public universities, in-state residents pay considerably less than out-of-state residents.
+Other public universities charge flat tuition rates for online graduate degrees, regardless of residency.

-- Additional Fees: Watch out for these.
-On top of tuition, universities like to tack on various fees (e.g. distance learning fee, materials fee, etc.) for online programs.
-Be sure to follow the tuition links in our profile.
-You want to know the complete cost, not just the estimated tuition rate.
+- Additional Fees: On top of tuition, universities may tack on various fees, such as distance learning and materials fees.
+Follow the tuition links in our profile to understand each program's complete cost rather than just the estimated tuition rate.